activemixedyoutube

 Quanta Services, Inc.

-Grid and transmission buildout is a common constraint for gigawatt-scale campuses; Quanta is a proxy for transmission and distribution construction exposure.
-Timing and project wins are unspecified, so conviction remains uncertain.
+Grid and transmission buildout is a common constraint for gigawatt campuses; proxy exposure, but timing uncertain.

 ANET is Arista Networks, Inc., a Technology-sector equity in the Computer Hardware industry, focused on networking solutions for data centers and enterprises.